legalaspro/udagram/README.md

 5. Without closing the previous terminal, navigate to the `udagram-frontend` folder (`cd udagram/udagram-frontend`), install the dependencies with `npm install -f`, and start the front-end in development mode with `npm run start`.

-Testing
-This project contains two different types of tests: unit tests and end-to-end tests (e2e).

-Unit Tests:
-The frontend unit tests are developed using the Karma test runner and Mocha testing framework in combination with Jasmine for providing assertion capabilities.

-To run the unit tests, follow these steps:

-Navigate to the udagram-frontend folder (cd udagram/udagram-frontend).
-Run npm run test.
-The backend currently does not include any unit tests.

-End to End Tests:
-The end-to-end tests are designed to test the system as a whole, rather than individual parts.
-These are developed using Protractor, which is an end-to-end test framework for Angular applications, in combination with Jasmine for assertions.

-To run the end-to-end tests, follow these steps:

-Navigate to the udagram-frontend folder (cd udagram/udagram-frontend).
-Run npm run e2e.
-Both unit tests and end-to-end tests are part of the CI/CD pipeline and are automatically executed in the pipeline process.

 ## Testing

 This project contains two different types of tests for the frontend: unit tests and end-to-end tests (e2e).